Stovent/CeDImu/README.md

 ## libCeDImu
 If I get everything listed upper working, stable and fully functional, the goal is to create libCeDImu, a complete library (static and/or dynamic) to allow any program to implement CDI applications (other emulators like Bizhawk, MAME, etc).

+## Special Thanks

+- [CD-i Fan](https://github.com/cdifan) for his help and his information that made me progress way faster than I could imagine.
+-  jongg-eater for the logo.